The Latest | France votes in pivotal runoff elections that could propel the far right to power

 Emmanuel Tjibaou is a political novice and a son of a well-known Kanak independence leader, Jean-Marie Tjibaou, who was assassinated in 1989.
 He is the first pro-independence candidate to win a seat in the National Assembly since 1986.

 Indigenous Kanaks have long sought to break free from France, which took the archipelago in 1853.
 Polls closed earlier in New Caledonia because of a curfew imposed in response to the violence that flared last month and left nine people dead.
-There was anger over an attempt to amend the French Constitution and change voting lists, which Indigenous Kanaks feared would further marginalize them.
+There was anger over an attempt by the government of President Emmanuel Macron to amend the French Constitution and change voting lists, which Indigenous Kanaks feared would further marginalize them.

 Right-wing candidate and French loyalist Nicolas Metzdorf has won New Caledonia’s second parliament seat.